 - Chapter 1: Life as A Warrior.
 As a young man, Thorgil gained fame by leading a company of adventurers into the shadow lands, a largely unexplored, jungle region that's plague-ridden from the events of the divine war.
 Treasures and strange beasts were encountered in his ten year long expedition, from giant ape-like creatures to swathes of sentient, moving trees.
 During his voyage back, many of his men had died from a disease that bubbled the skin away in a feverish outbreak.
 He continued as a warlord of modest station thereafter.

 - Chapter 2: Tribute To Garljing.
 Thorgil's first encounter with the red dragon was described thusly: "At the edge of the cavern where no other man was permitted to enter, I was left alone to wander forward with the bones of past sacrifices at my feet.
-In the distance, I saw him; he was scaled in red shields, and looked like he had been carved from a mountain rather than grown naturally.
-His eyes could zoom in on me from hundreds of meters away and I felt him peering into me at that moment, deciding whether or not I was tonight's meal or passing entertainment.
+In the distance, I saw him; he was scaled in red shields, and looked like he had been carved from the mountain.
+His eyes were on me despite the distance and the darkness, and I felt him deciding whether or not I was tonight's meal or passing entertainment.
 Even against the beasts of the shadowlands, I never felt so small.
 In the presence of the divine, I was awed and afraid, still and tense."
 Without exchanging any words, the dragon exhaled a puff of smoke and turned, permitting Thorgil's presence in his cavern.

 - Chapter 3: The First Week.
 Several days passed, and Thorgil dared not to speak to Garljing unless he was addressed first.
 The man instead hunted, offering a kill of wild elk to the dragon while maintaining a distance.
 Accepting the offering, the first vocal exchange of many began, where Garljing was using a leg bone as a tooth pick and simply asked for the human's name.
 Then, he was permitted to ask a single question: What is Good, and what is Evil?
 A bestial, hounding laughter resounded from the dragon, roaring in a brief but violent wind.
 "There is only Desire and Restraint," Garljing answered, "Selfishness...is seen as sin, but this is wrong.
 It is your kind's nature to want.
 The angels will tell you to be merciful, be good.
 Shackle and limit yourself, when a man is only as great as his ambition."